ryantd42/NY-Legislative-Git/2023/A4058B-2023/bill.md

- Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee  on  Agriculture  --  committee  discharged,  bill  amended, ordered reprinted as amended and recommitted to said committee
+ Introduced  by  M.  of  A. L. ROSENTHAL -- read once and referred to the Committee  on  Agriculture  --  committee  discharged,  bill  amended, ordered  reprinted  as  amended  and  recommitted to said committee -- reported and referred to the Committee on Codes -- recommitted to  the Committee  on  Codes  in  accordance  with  Assembly Rule 3, sec.
+2 -- reported from committee, advanced to  a  third  reading,  amended  and ordered reprinted, retaining its place on the order of third reading

  AN  ACT  to  amend  the general business law, in relation to prohibiting contracts for the purchase or financing of a dog, cat, or rabbit  from